imixs/imixs-admin/README.md

 	URL: http://imixs-sample-app:8080/api
 	Authentication : Basic

+## Build

+In the Develoopment mode, the deployment direictory is  maped to `imixs-admin/src/docker/deployments`, this is the wildfly auto deploy directory.
+You may have to grant the deployment folder first to allow the docker non privileged user to access this location.

+	$ sudo chmod 777 docker/deployments/

-Imixs-Admin is based on Jakarta EE 10 and Wildfly Version 27.0.0.
-To build the imixs-admin client manually from sources run the maven command:
+To build the imixs-admin client manually from sources run:

 	$ mvn clean install

+An autodeployment will be started using the Maven plugin [Manik Hot-Deploy](https://manik.imixs.org/).
 The .war file can be deployed into any Jakarta EE Application server.

+## Debug Mode

+To build the imixs-admin client manually from sources with debug mode run the maven command:

+	$ mvn clean install -Pdebug

+This will build a Docker Image exposing the Wildfly Debug Port 8787.